Dalkeith

 Employment performance in Dalkeith ranks among the strongest 15% of areas evaluated nationally

-Conversely, construction was under-represented at 4.6% compared to Greater Perth's 9.3%.
-The ratio of workers to residents in Dalkeith was 0.7 as at the Census, indicating a higher than average level of local employment opportunities.
-In the year ending September 2025, Dalkeith's labour force decreased by 3.0% and employment decreased by 2.9%, leading to a fall in unemployment rate of 0.1 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data for Western Australia up to 25-Nov-25 showed employment had contracted by 0.27%, with the state unemployment rate at 4.6%, slightly higher than the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, released in May-25, project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dalkeith's employment mix suggests local employment should increase by 8.1% over five years and 16.5% over ten years.
+Conversely, construction is under-represented at 4.6%, compared to Greater Perth's 9.3%.
+The ratio of 0.7 workers per resident indicates a higher-than-average level of local employment opportunities.
+Between June 2024 and June 2025, Dalkeith's labour force decreased by 2.8% and employment decreased by 2.7%, leading to a fall in unemployment rate by 0.1 percentage points.
+In contrast, Greater Perth saw employment growth of 2.9% and labour force growth of 3.0%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dalkeith's employment mix suggests local employment should increase by 8.1% over five years and 16.5% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment